 ―MOST INSTAGRAM WORTHY―

 Packed up, Cuisinart’s Venture resembles a picnic basket, making it about as portable as a table-top grill can get.
 And it took us less than a minute to set up its three pieces, including a wood top, grill body with handle, and base.
 The top and base combine to form an attractive prep surface that clips alongside the grill.
 The single 9,000-BTU burner is fueled by a 16-ounce propane canister that conveniently stores in the base.
 Being a single-burner grill, the Venture made it a little tricky to manage heat when cooking thicker meats like bone-in chicken, as it’s hard to get away from the heat for longer, indirect cooking.
 We set the burner on low for the 100 percent beef burgers we grilled, flipped them once, and then turned up the heat to imprint sear lines from the cast-iron grate.
-Generally, we found it relatively easy to grill thinner foods—this is ideal for cooking burgers, hot dogs, boneless chicken, or fish at an intimate meal some place special or tailgating at the game.
-What’s more, the stylish Venture is a social media post waiting to happen every time you fire it up.
+Generally, we found it relatively easy to grill thinner foods and, even better, convenient to turn on and off as needed over the course of an afternoon.
+One Popular Mechanics editor used it at her neighborhood block party to grill hot dogs and sausages.
+It was the hit of the day.

 Oklahoma Joe’s Rambler